Trinity One Frequently Asked Questions

 I have heard about the 199 seminar courses.
 Can I take a 199 course if I’m in Trinity One?

 Yes, but you should think about that decision.
-Trinity One will already provide you with a rich seminar experience, and will take up 2 credits of the usual 5 credit course load in first year.
-Your other three credits are used to take courses needed for entry into second year specialist, major and minor programs.
+Trinity One will already provide you with a rich seminar experience, and will take up one or two credits of the usual 5 credit course load in first year.
+Your other three to four credits are used to take courses needed for entry into second year specialist, major and minor programs.
 199 courses can not be used to satisfy programs, so you would have to have a good reason to take a 199 in addition to Trinity One.
 If you are considering this, we suggest you seek advice from your College Registrar’s Office.

 If I’m in Trinity One, does it guarantee me a space in any specialist, major or minor programs of study? (e.g. if I’m in the International Relations stream do I have an advantage when applying to the International Relations specialist or major program?)